-If you’re wondering if you can handle F45 or if it's worth the money, keep scrolling for my honest answers.
+So, if you’re wondering what the F45 Challenge entails, if you can handle it, and if it's worth the money, keep scrolling for my honest answers.

 What Is the F45 Challenge?

-The "F" stands for functional training, which mixes circuit and HIIT (high-intensity interval training) moves that incorporate cardio, strength, and resistance and mimic everyday movement.
-The workouts are intense 45-minute sessions, hence the name F45.
+The "F" stands for functional training, which mixes circuit and HIIT (high-intensity interval training) moves that incorporate cardio and strength, and mimic everyday movements.
+The workouts are intense 45-minute sessions—hence the name F45.
 To put it simply, the workouts are hard.
 And when I say hard, I mean sweat-dripping-off-your-nose-and-onto-the-floor kinda hard.
 Think explosive bursts of exercises like burpees followed by quick recovery breaks.
-If you've never worked out before, I would advise you to take it slow—a good trainer will give you a hand if you're struggling with weight or poor form.
+If you've never worked out before, I would advise you to take it slow—a good trainer will give you a hand if you're struggling with proper form or execution.

+I wholeheartedly agree with her.
 I trained at the Rose Bay studio (I can't recommend this studio and the trainers highly enough), where classes started as early as 5:30 a.m. and finished around 7:00 p.m. during the week.
-Saturday morning classes were on offer as well (I surprisingly liked going on the weekend—go figure).
-My studio had people of all ages, genders, and fitness levels, and not once did I feel awkward, silly, or intimidated (even though every trainer had a six-pack and the agility of Usain Bolt, but they're trainers, so I guess that's the point).
+Saturday morning classes were offered as well (I surprisingly liked going on the weekend—go figure).
+My studio had people of all ages, genders, and fitness levels, and not once did I feel awkward, silly, or intimidated (even though every trainer had six-pack abs and the agility of Usain Bolt, but they're trainers, so I guess that's the point).
 The small class size at my studio meant there was a lot of time for one-on-one help, and almost every session felt like personal training.

-After my first week, I was in AGONY.
-Sitting, standing, climbing stairs, and going to the bathroom were like torture.
-"Stretching and foam rolling are super important for muscle soreness," Hathaway advised.
-"What I also find that helps me if I'm feeling stiff is taking a bath with some Epsom salts."
-She adds, "For anyone who's training quite heavily, I recommend taking a fish oil supplement, creatine, and CLA."
+After my first week, I was in agony.
+Sitting, standing, climbing stairs, and going to the bathroom felt like torture.
+"Stretching and foam rolling are super important for muscle soreness," advises Hathaway.
+"For anyone who's training quite heavily, I recommend taking a fish oil supplement, creatine, and CLA."

 In the weeks following, I adjusted and was okay.
-I generally committed to five sessions a week, and I found it really achievable (I work long hours, by the way).
-The greatest part was that every single class pushed me to my absolute limits, and it never reached a point where it was "easy."
+I generally committed to five sessions a week, and I found it really achievable, even with my long work hours.
+The best part was that every single class pushed me to my absolute limits, and never reached a point where it was "easy."

 The only issue I had was that it was expensive to follow the diet exactly when only cooking for one, so I often made batches of one particular recipe (I loved the vegetarian options) and ate it over the course of a few days.

 Alcohol was another hard one.
-I originally thought it would be so easy to cut out wine for eight weeks (I'm not a huge drinker), but only during that time did I notice just how much my social life revolved around drinking.
-Also, work!
-I realized I go to so many work functions where a glass of Veuve is handed to me before I've even taken my coat off.
+I originally thought it would be so easy to cut out wine for eight weeks (I'm not a huge drinker), but the challenge made me realize how much my social and work lives actually revolve around drinking.
+I go to so many work functions where a glass of Veuve is handed to me before I've even taken my coat off.
 So, while I didn't completely abstain, I did really cut back—which was no easy feat.

-My fitness improved dramatically; I was more toned, and I felt stronger, healthier, and clearer.
-While this experiment was never only about weight loss, I did lose two kilos overall (cue happy dance).
-You actually get a very detailed analysis of both your weight loss and muscle gain, thanks to incredibly detailed body composition scans you get both before and after the challenge.
+I can join in as one of the many success stories.
+In just the one F45 Challenge I completed, my fitness improved dramatically; I was more toned, and I felt stronger, healthier, and faster.
+While this experiment was never only about weight loss, I did lose five pounds overall (cue happy dance).
+You actually get a very detailed analysis of both your weight loss and muscle gain, thanks to body composition scans you get both before and after the challenge.